 Bed Bugs Get Into Tight Spaces

 These insects prefer to be squeezed.
 This behavior is called thigmotaxis.
 When a bed bug explores, it is drawn to tight spaces and locations that are compressed, such as the space between a mattress and a box spring.
 If they get into the tight spaces of a moveable object, they can be transported.
 This might be a pocketbook, book bag, duffel bag, or some other item that is used for carrying things to work or school.
-Routine examinations of cracks, gaps, and seams in these items can prevent an infestation.
+Routine examinations of cracks, gaps, and seams in these items can prevent a bed bug infestation.

 Bed Bugs Love The Dark

 Most bed bugs won't come out of hiding unless it is pitch dark.
 They'll happily stay hidden inside bed frames, box springs, bed stands, and other furniture items.
 If these items are moved or sold, bed bugs can go with them.
 This is a common way infestations begin.
 If you purchase a used item or pick something up from the side of the road, be sure to do a detailed inspection of the item.

 - Inspect fabrics for black specks, blotched, or patches.
 This is the excrement of bed bugs.

 - Inspect creases, seams, stitching, and recesses for shed skins, tiny white eggs, or the presence of bed bugs.